cornell-netlab/pifo-trees-artifact/README.md

     - You must send flow D to leaf 3.
     - You must register some weight for flow D in the state.
     - You must change to topology to `Topo.flat_four`.
+    - Remember to retain the module name: `Extension_Flat`.
 4. Now we'd like to compile this scheduler to run against a regular-branching ternary topology.
 To do this, we will use the straightfoward functor `Alg2T` in [`alg.ml`](lib/alg.ml), which closely resembers `Alg2B` from earlier in the file.
 5. To run these schedulers against a PCAP, run `dune test`.
 To visualize the results, run `python3 pcaps/plot.py --ext`.
 The generated files will be called `extension.png` and `extension_ternary.png`.